Interval Rearrangement Ensembles: Surfaces and flows associated with IREs

-If the equalities above are not the case, then our algorithm produces just another surface, generically with two branching points (which can also coincide).
-The segments of $\sigma^*$ may be glued in different ways depending on the actual ordering of their endpoints $\yect$ (determined by the lengths $\wect$) and our choice of $c_1$ and $c_2$ during the algorithm.
+If $c_1\ne c_2,$ then our algorithm produces a geometrically different surface of the same genus.
+The segments of the dual IRE are glued in different ways depending on the actual ordering of their endpoints on the coordinate axis (this ordering is determined by the vector of lengths) and our choice of the points $c_1$ and $c_2$ during the algorithm.